MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/examples/driving-route-with-route-path-example.md

 ---
 title: "Driving Route with Route Path Example | Microsoft Docs"
-description: "This example returns a driving route from the Minneapolis, Minnesota to St. Paul, Minnesota.
+description: "This example returns a driving route from Minneapolis, Minnesota to St. Paul, Minnesota.
 Results are shown for both JSON and XML response formats." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""